CBP Officer

 Can I find out if I was given an expedited removal?
 I did FBI foia and cbp and nothing appeared.
 But I didn't do uscis foia.

-Asked by Vicky about 8 years ago
+Asked by Vicky over 8 years ago

 I'm sorry, but I am not too familiar in this area.
 I only know of requesting a FOIA or a Redress Inquiry.
 If that didn't give you any information, then I dont know what else to tell you.
 Keep in mind, these requests can take up to 6 months or so before you receive anything.There is a number you can call in regards to CBP FOIA, maybe they can help you better than I can?